 Conclusion

 Designing for color blindness makes your product robust and inclusive.
-It’s not about sacrificing aesthetics; it’s about communication.
+It's not about sacrificing aesthetics; it's about communication.
 Use the right tools to check your work and ensure no user is left behind.
-Try our Accessibility Fixer to audit your designs today.
+Try our Color Blindness Simulator to audit your designs today.
+Before launching, run a final SEO audit, check content quality with a keyword density checker, and configure your robots.txt and XML sitemap so search engines can crawl your accessible pages.
+For social previews, set up proper Open Graph meta tags.